What is annexation?

 What are the issues?

-- Stormwater: The Okatie River headwaters are east of the property and any development here will have a significant impact to the headwaters of the Okatie.
+- Stormwater: Major freshwater wetlands exist on the site that drain into the Malind Creek and ultimately into the Okatie River.
 The river’s declining health has been well documented and studied, and the Okatie is currently protected by a set of Total Maximum Daily Load (TMDL) regulations to ensure its continued or improved health in the future.
-If we set the expectation that the health of the Okatie River headwaters is important, the stormwater systems and development nearby need to meet those expectations in their design, capture and treatment of stormwater and/or failure to generate stormwater in the first place.
+If we set the expectation that the health of the Okatie River headwaters is important, then stormwater systems and development nearby need to meet those expectations in their design, capture and treatment of stormwater and/or failure to generate stormwater in the first place.
 Development of this nature inevitably generates stormwater, so how it is addressed must be of the highest quality or development plans should be rearranged potentially with rights transferred or reduced to reduce the total volume generated.
+Developers should, at a minimum, adhere to the new, strengthened stormwater management practices of the Southern Lowcountry Stormwater Ordinance and Design Manual.

 - Land Use: Although they can be helpful, improved stormwater improvements alone may not steady or improve the overall water quality in the Okatie.
-To date, Beaufort County has protected 16 parcels and over 700 acres on the Okatie River; thus the County has an interest in what development takes place alongside the River.
-The PUD in 2008 resulted in zoning that would not be possible with the Beaufort County Community Development Code today.
-The PUD created a bypass for the Beaufort comprehensive plan and base zoning guidelines.
-In December 2017, when the PUD was before Beaufort Planning Commission, we suggested that amendments to the development today are an opportunity to promote development that is better aligned with the Beaufort comprehensive plan for growth.
-To be clear, we do not believe low-density suburban sprawl development, with a monoculture of single-family homes generating single-occupancy vehicle trips, is the viable alternative.
-For this reason, we encouraged staff and developers to consider the ways a true village area can be knit together with surrounding development.
-A single-family residential development with homogenous lot sizes does not accomplish these goals.
-Intense growth pressures in Jasper County, including the newly proposed East Argent development, make it even more important that Beaufort County (and Hardeeville) think critically about how and where it develops within this watershed.
+To date, Beaufort County has protected 21 parcels and over 900 acres on the Okatie River; thus the County has an interest in what development takes place alongside the River.
+The proposed development will result in zoning that would not be possible with the Beaufort County Community Development Code today.
+It will create a bypass for the Beaufort comprehensive plan and base zoning guidelines, which currently only allows 31 residential units on the tract, and will overburden nearby schools.
+Intense growth pressures in Jasper County, make it even more important that Beaufort County (and Hardeeville) think critically about how and where it develops within this watershed.